OYO Camp is an exciting collaboration involving members of Ohio’s Deaf community:

-To provide an overnight camp without communication barriers that empowers each kid with a hearing loss to realize their full potential through the celebration of their individual identity!
+To provide an overnight camp without communication barriers that empowers each kid with hearing loss to realize their full potential through the celebration of their individual identity!

 We envision the creation of an inclusive, educational, fun, barrier-free environment where kids with a hearing loss recognize their full potential through the development of communication skills, leadership potential, self-actualization and empowerment.